-The IBM LTO-9 drive offers high capacity, performance, and technology for the midrange open systems environment.
-These tape drives are dual-ported tape drives that facilitate 8 Gbps Fiber Channel connectivity or 12 Gb SAS connectivity.
+The IBM LTO 9 drive offers high capacity, performance, and technology for the midrange open systems environment.
+These tape drives are dual-ported tape drives that facilitate 8 Gbps Fibre Channel connectivity or 12 Gbps SAS connectivity.

 IBM LTO tape drives can connect to many types of servers.
-For more information about the server interface cards or host bus adapters (HBAs) that are supported by the LTO tape drives, see the IBM System Storage Interoperation Center (SSIC) web page.
+For more information about the server interface cards or host bus adapters (HBAs) that are supported by the LTO tape drives.
+For more information, see IBM System Storage Operation Center.

-The Diamondback LTO-9 drives feature a front bezel with a chevron fiducial.
+The Diamondback LTO 9 drives feature a front bezel with a chevron fiducial.
 The buttons and display are the same as for all models of LTO tape drives.
-The front of the LTO-9 tape drive is shown in Figure 2-5.
+The front of the LTO 9 tape drive is shown in Figure 2-5.